DavidMercier/TriDiMap/doc/mapping.rst

 with a Berkovich indenter.
 And this result has been generalized for other indenter geometries (spherical and Vickers tips), and it was found that a minimum indent spacing of 1.5 times the indent contact lateral dimension is enough to get accurate results [#SudharshanPhani_2019]_.

-For example, let's have a sample of metallic matrix reinforced with 1 micron radius ceramic particles, and a with a surface sample RMS roughness estimated around 30 :math:`\text{nm}`.
+For example, let's have a sample of metallic matrix reinforced with 1 :math:`\text{micron}` radius ceramic particles, and a with a surface sample RMS roughness estimated around 30 :math:`\text{nm}`.
 The best indentation depth should be around 90-100 :math:`\text{nm}`, which respects both rules (for the microstructure and the surface roughness).
 Then, the indentation step for the matrix grid can be set around 2-4 :math:`\text{micron}` with a Berkovich indenter.